 Early Notables of the Grewell family (pre 1700)

-(1628), reportedly shot by a...
-Another 48 words (3 lines of text) are included under the topic Early Grewell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 64 words (5 lines of text) are included under the topic Early Grewell Notables in all our PDF Extended History products and printed products wherever possible.